viperleed/viperleed/doc/content/calc/files/output/rfactorplots.rst

 well as smoothing of experimental curves (:ref:`RFACTORSMOOTH`) and normalization may have been applied.

-The appearance of the |R-factor| plots can be modified with the :ref:`PLOT_COLORS_RFACTOR` parameter.
+The appearance of the |R-factor| plots can be modified with the :ref:`PLOT_IV` parameter.

 .. figure:: /_static/output_examples/Rfactor_plots.svg